 - 13.2.1.
 Avanti Schools Trust recognise that sexual violence and sexual harassment can occur between children and young people of any age and sex.
-It may occur online and offline and canbe complex. - 13.2.2.
+We recognise that it is more likely that girls will be victims and boys' perpetrators, but all child-on-child abuse is unacceptable and will be taken seriously.
+It may occur online and offline and can be complex.
+We recognise that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not reported. - 13.2.2.
 Sexual violence refers to sexual offences under the Sexual Offences Act 2003 as described below: - 13.2.2.1.
-Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus, or mouth of another person (B) with hispenis, B does not consent to the penetration and A does not reasonably believe that B consents. - 13.2.2.2.
-Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - 13.2.2.3.
+Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus, or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - 13.2.2.2.
+Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents.

+- 13.2.2.3.
 Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents. - 13.2.2.4.
-Sexual harassment means 'unwanted conduct of a sexual nature' thatcan occur online and offline.
+Sexual harassment means 'unwanted conduct of a sexual nature' that can occur online and offline.
 In referencing sexual harassment, it is in the context of child-on-child sexual harassment.
 Sexual harassment is likely to: violate a child/young person's dignity, and/or make them feel intimidated, degraded, or humiliated and/or create a hostile, offensive or sexualized environment. - 13.2.3.
-We also recognise the criminal offence of 'Upskirting' (where someone takes a picture under a person's clothing (not necessarily a skirt) without their permissionand or knowledge, with the intention of viewing their genitals or buttocks (with orwithout underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+We also recognise the criminal offence of 'Upskirting' (where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Anyone of any gender can be a victim. - 13.2.4.
 We will ensure that all such matters are taken seriously, and that appropriate action is taken to address the issue, including the provision of support.
-Sexual violence or sexual harassment will not be passed off as 'banter' or just 'part ofgrowing up'.
+Sexual violence or sexual harassment will not be passed off as 'banter' or just 'part of growing up'. - 13.2.5.

-- 13.2.5.
 In response to such a report our schools will act in accordance with Part 5 of KCSIE (2024): - 13.2.5.1.
-That systems are in place and are well promoted, easily understoodand easily accessible for children and young people to confidently report abuse, knowing that their concerns will be treated seriously. - 13.2.5.2.
+That systems are in place and are well promoted, easily understood and easily accessible for children and young people to confidently report abuse, knowing that their concerns will be treated seriously. - 13.2.5.2.
 Reassure the victim that they will be taken seriously, and they will be supported and kept safe. - 13.2.5.3.
 Respond in line with our safeguarding procedures outlined in Section 5 of this document. - 13.2.5.4.
 Where a concern includes an online element, follow DfE guidance: